dOrgTech/LL-DAO/README.md

     a.
 The specified DAO configuration

     b.
-Additional legal fields such as the administrative participant's name and address
+Additional legal fields such as any initial members' legal names and mailing addresses

 3.  **Entity Deployment and Formation**.